Show/Hide

 Fire Department Staff

-As of January 2025, the Scio Township Fire Department has fifteen full-time staff, consisting of twelve full-time shift personnel, one assistant chief/fire marshal, and one fire chief, two on-call, part-time firefighters, and one full-time administrative assistant.
+As of January 2026, the Scio Township Fire Department has fifteen full-time staff, consisting of twelve full-time shift personnel (firefighters), an assistant chief/fire marshal, fire chief, an administrative assistant, and an on-call fire investigator.
 The twelve full time shift personnel are represented by IAFF Local 4891 and have a collectively bargained contract.

-Currently, the majority of the time there are four firefighters present in the firehouse to respond to emergencies, with paid on-call firefighters utilized to fill open shifts.
+The majority of the time there are four firefighters present in the firehouse, to respond to emergencies.

 Fire/Rescue Response